PrakasRavichandran/dairy-blog/README.md

 If you have any questions, suggestions, or feedback, please feel free to reach out to us.

-*We hope you find the PrakasHUB Blog informative and engaging!
+*We hope you find the Prakash Daries Blog informative and engaging!
 Enjoy reading!*